SkillOnBoard/SnippBoard/README.md

    - Press `Control + Space` to activate the app
    - Start creating your first snippet!

-### Troubleshooting

-#### Permission Issues on macOS

-If you encounter permission errors when trying to open SnippBoard:

-1. **"App is from an unidentified developer" error:**
-   - Go to `System Preferences` > `Security & Privacy` > `General`
-   - Click "Open Anyway" next to the SnippBoard warning
-   - Confirm that you want to open the application

-2. **App won't open at all:**
-   - Right-click on SnippBoard in Applications folder
-   - Select "Open" from the context menu
-   - Click "Open" when prompted

-3. **Still having issues?**
-   - Check that you have macOS 10.14 or later
-   - Ensure you have sufficient disk space (100 MB minimum)
-   - Try restarting your Mac and attempting again

 For detailed installation instructions, see [INSTALLATION.md](INSTALLATION.md).

 ## 📁 Project Structure